Planning for College

 Applying from California?
 Compare this section to the California A-G subject list

-But simply taking the right classes is only half of the battle.
+Simply taking the right classes is only half of the battle.
 Students should prepare in other ways as well.
-Community service always looks good on a college application, and sometimes resumes are even submitted when applying for school.
-However, more than that are the tests.
-All colleges require ACT and/or SAT scores when considering perspective students, so taking the PSAT as a sophomore or junior is recommended before taking the SAT and ACT the following year.
+Community service always looks good on a college application, and some schools require resumes as part of the application process.
+Many colleges require ACT and/or SAT I scores when considering prospective students, so taking the PSAT as a sophomore and junior is recommended before taking the SAT I and ACT the following year.

 With the right classes taken to meet the requirements, enough activities to build a persuasive profile, and adequate SAT and ACT scores, students are well on their way to making it into the University.